llogostevo/acmerockets/readme.md

 - Create an HTML file (e.g., index.html) in your project folder.
 - Link the styles.css file and any other necessary files (e.g., JavaScript) in index.html.
-- Build the CSS file by running: npx tailwindcss build styles.css -o output.css.
+- Build the CSS file by running: `npx tailwindcss build styles.css -o output.css`.
 - Include the compiled output.css file in your HTML file.
 - Start a development server to preview your project.
 - edit package.json to include